-1P78 is the newest optic to
+1P78 is one of the newest optics

-design is similar in concept to the ACOG with a
+The design is similar in concept to the ACOG with a

 relatively low magnification and ability to point and